craigbeeremct/MS-030-Office365Administrator/Instructions/Labs/ReplacementInstructions.md

 1. Close the InPrivate window.

-1. Switch to the **Microsoft 365 admin center** browser window (signed in as the supplied tenant administrator).
+1. Switch to the **Microsoft 365 admin center** browser window signed in as the supplied tenant administrator.

 1. In the Navigation menu (left-hand pane), click **Users > Deleted users**.